Mick Hucknall

 Michael James Hucknall (born 8 June 1960) is an English singer and songwriter.
-Hucknall achieved international fame in the 1980s as the lead singer and songwriter of the soul-influenced pop band Simply Red, with whom he enjoyed a 25-year career and sold over 50 million albums.
-Hucknall was described by Australian music magazine Rhythms as "one of the truly great blue-eyed soul singers", while Q credited him with "the most prodigious voice this side of Motown".
+Hucknall achieved international fame in the 1980s as the lead singer and songwriter of the soul-influenced pop band Simply Red, with whom he had a 25-year career and sold over 50 million albums.
+Hucknall was described by the Australian Rhythms Magazine as "one of the truly great blue-eyed soul singers", while Q credited him with "the most prodigious voice this side of Motown".

 Early life

 Hucknall, born at Saint Mary's Hospital, Manchester, on 8 June 1960, was an only child.
 His mother abandoned the family when he was three; the upheaval caused by this event inspired him to write "Holding Back the Years", which would become one of Simply Red's biggest and best-known hits.
 He was brought up in Denton by his father, Reginald (1935–2009), a barber in Stockport.
 According to Hucknall he had a happy childhood until the age of 10, when he began to clash with his father "because there was no woman to act as referee".

-He attended Audenshaw School, before continuing his education at Tameside College and Manchester Polytechnic's School of Art, where he was a fine art student: whilst at art school he lived in Hulme.
+Hucknall attended Audenshaw School, before continuing his education at Tameside College and Manchester Polytechnic's School of Art, where he was a fine art student: whilst at art school he lived in Hulme.
 It would not be until the mid-1990s that he would reconnect with his mother, Maureen, who was by then living in the US city of Dallas.
 As of a 2008 interview, he had only seen her twice since she left.
 He is of Irish ancestry from his mother, whose father was from County Offaly, along with his paternal grandmother.
 His maternal grandmother was Jewish.